supermarsx/autogithubpullmerge/docs/usage_summary.md

 - `--api-key-url`/`--api-key-url-user`/`--api-key-url-password` - fetch tokens
   from a remote URL with optional basic authentication.
 - `--api-key-file` - load tokens from a local YAML or JSON file.
+- `--open-pat-page` - launch the GitHub PAT creation page in the default browser and exit immediately.
+- `--save-pat FILE` - save a personal access token to `FILE`, prompting if no value is supplied.
+- `--pat-value TOKEN` - provide the token inline when using `--save-pat` to avoid the interactive prompt.

 ### Polling